chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Chef Infra Clients provide secure API access to the Chef Infra Server.
 Chef Infra Server UI lets you:

-- Create a client.
+- Create a client
-- Search for a specific client from a list of clients.
+- View all clients
-- List out all the clients at one place.
+- Search for a specific client
-- Reset a client key.
+- Reset a client key
-- Delete a client.
+- Delete a client

 #### Create a Client